-The Twinning Project is a partnership between Her Majesty’s Prison and Probation Service (HMPPS) and professional football clubs with the objective of twinning every prison in England and Wales with a local professional football club.
+The Twinning Project is a partnership between HM Prison and Probation Service (HMPPS) and professional football clubs with the objective of twinning every prison in England and Wales with a local professional football club.

-1. Statistically offending peaks at 24 years of age and drops of at 40 years of age.
+1. Statistically offending peaks at 24 years of age and drops off at 40 years of age.

 2. Those in stable domestic and social relationships are less likely to reoffend.